Prologis Inc Earnings - Q1 2026 Analysis & Highlights

 • Industry Trends and Dynamics

-• Lease proposal pipelines reached new highs even after delivering record leasing in the quarter, reflecting strong underlying and ongoing demand.
+• Proposal pipeline has not only replenished but reached new highs even after delivering record leasing in the quarter, reflecting strong underlying and ongoing demand.

-• Pricing premium for quality assets with strong locations, functionality and credit attracting the deepest buyer pools, with cap rates on market rents around 5% and on levered IRRs in the mid-7s.
+• Pricing premium for quality assets with strong locations, functionality and credit attracting deepest buyer pools, with cap rates on market rents around 5% and levered IRRs in the mid-7s.

 • Competitive Landscape

-• Prologis' ability to bring together land, power and development expertise is a key differentiator for the business and positions the company to capture a growing share of the data center opportunity.
+• Ability to bring together land, power and development expertise is a key differentiator for the company's business and positions it to capture a growing share of the data center opportunity.

-• Procurement, fortress balance sheet and ability to get ahead of long lead items is an absolute differentiator for the company in the data center space.
+• Procurement, fortress balance sheet and ability to get ahead of long lead items is an absolute differentiator in data center development.

 • Macroeconomic Environment

-• Geopolitical backdrop has become more uncertain in recent weeks, with the conflict in the Middle East introducing another source of economic uncertainty, most directly through higher energy prices and renewed pressure on inflation and interest rates.
+• Conflict in the Middle East has introduced another source of economic uncertainty, most directly through higher energy prices and renewed pressure on inflation and interest rates.

 • When the business faced abrupt tariff-related uncertainty in April of 2025, the pause in leasing activity was relatively immediate before thawing out in the following weeks and months.

-• Seven weeks into the Middle East conflict, most customers are actively monitoring the situation and telling the company that 2026 business plans are unchanged.
+• Seven weeks into the conflict, most customers are actively monitoring the situation and telling the company that 2026 business plans are unchanged.

-• Structural drivers of growth across logistics, digital infrastructure and energy remain firmly in place.
+• Structural drivers of growth across logistics, digital infrastructure and energy remain firmly in place despite geopolitical uncertainty.

 • Growth Opportunities and Strategies

-• Data center build-to-suits with $1.3 billion of starts in the quarter, with customer interest for powered sites exceptional, with 1.3 gigawatts under LOI and all power pipeline in some level of discussion.
+• Data center build-to-suits represent significant opportunity with 1.3 gigawatts under LOI and all power pipeline in some level of discussion.

-• Current data center pipeline could provide well over $15 billion of investment in a powered shell format at $3 million per megawatt, with multiples of that in a turnkey format, creating significant potential for value creation.
+• Current data center pipeline could provide well over $15 billion of investment at $3 million per megawatt in powered shell format, with multiples of that in turnkey format, creating significant potential for value creation.

-• Prologis Ventures marked 10-year anniversary with $300 million invested across more than 50 companies, providing visibility to emerging technologies and solutions in the supply chain.
+• Prologis Ventures corporate venture capital arm marked 10-year anniversary with $300 million invested across more than 50 companies, providing visibility to emerging technologies and solutions in the supply chain.

 • Financial Guidance and Outlook